LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 #### Supported Tokens

-The token module contains a function used when receiving cross-chain messages to assert the support for non-native tokens.
+The Token module contains a function used when receiving cross-chain messages to assert the support for non-native tokens.
-It should return a boolean, depending on the configuration of the token module.
+It should return a boolean, depending on the configuration of the Token module.
 For the rest of this LIP, this function is written `tokenSupported(tokenID)`.
 It must satisfy the condition below: